dignite-projects/dignite-abp/README.md

   Migrate an existing project to the Abp platform, leverages its powerful capabilities, making the project more competitive, maintainable, and scalable.

+## Calling on Kind Hearts

+Looking for a kind volunteer who is willing to provide server hosting for our Dignite documentation site.
+Currently, the Dignite docs are hosted on an Alibaba Cloud server in the China region, and the frequent inaccessibility of https://learn.dignite.com/ is due to network restrictions in mainland China.

+We need a server located outside mainland China to ensure smooth access for users worldwide.
+If there's a generous individual willing to offer server support in such a location, the Dignite open-source team would be immensely grateful.

+Thank you for your support!

 ## Contact Us

 - Company Name